What exactly is ethanol?

 Incentives are introduced because of the many benefits that ethanol production and use brings to a country – job creation, foreign currency retention, environmental protection, promotion of agriculture and the reduction of the price of petrol at the pump.

 Lower percentages are in place in countries where there is little or no production of ethanol and all targets are set to increase over the next few years due to the benefits of renewable fuels.
+A summary of the mandatory blending worldwide is set out in this table.

-Though mandated only in 10 states, ethanol blends in the U.S. are available in other states as optional or added without any labeling, making E blends present in two-thirds of the U.S. petrol supply.
+Though mandated only in 10 states, ethanol blends in the U.S. are available in other states as optional or added without any labelling, making E blends present in two-thirds of the U.S. petrol supply.

 In addition many of our neighbouring countries are introducing mandatory blending policies including Uganda and Mozambique which are currently legislating 10% mandate, South Africa which has gazetted its intention to introduce 10% mandatory blending (requiring a minimum of 200 million litres of ethanol per year) and Zambia which will soon introduce 20% mandatory blending.